freyacoursey/Git_lesson/README.md

-This document is a git lesson and is totally useless to you.
+## This document is a git lesson and is totally useless to you.
+DON’TREADME

 # Git_lesson

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of Git_lesson is to …
+The goal of Git_lesson is to teach me how to use Git

 What is special about using `README.Rmd` instead of just `README.md`?
 You can include R chunks like so: